JAIME LAREDO, violinist and conductor

 - The Guardian, London

-Performing for over six decades before audiences across the globe, Jaime Laredo has excelled in the multiple roles of soloist, conductor, recitalist, pedagogue, and chamber musician.
+For over six decades, Jaime Laredo has excelled in the multiple roles of soloist, conductor, recitalist, pedagogue, and chamber musician.
 Since his stunning orchestral debut at the age of eleven with the San Francisco Symphony, he has won the admiration and respect of audiences, critics and fellow musicians with his passionate and polished performances.
-That debut inspired one critic to write: 'In the 1920's it was Yehudi Menuhin; in the 1930's it was Isaac Stern; and last night it was Jaime Laredo.'
-His education and development were greatly influenced by his teachers Josef Gingold and Ivan Galamian, as well as by private coaching with eminent masters Pablo Casals and George Szell.
 At the age of seventeen, Jaime Laredo won the prestigious Queen Elisabeth of Belgium Competition, launching his rise to international prominence.
-With 2009 marking the 50th anniversary of his prize, he was honored to sit on the Jury for the final round of the Competition.

-In the 2017-18 Season, Mr. Laredo tours the United States as conductor, soloist and as a member of the award-winning Kalichstein-Laredo-Robinson Trio, which continues its 40th Anniversary celebration.
-This season on violin, he reprises André Previn’s Double Concerto for Violin and Cello, with his wife, cellist Sharon Robinson in Vermont.
-Performances of this work have received raves since its 2016 premiere.
-It was commissioned specifically for the duo by the Cincinnati, Kansas City, Austin, Detroit, Pacific and Toronto symphony orchestras, as well as the Deutsche Kammerphilharmonie Bremen and the Swedish Chamber Orchestra.
-A new double concerto by Chris Brubeck is their next collaboration.
-Additionally, Laredo's remarkable sound can be heard on viola in Mozart Sinfonia Concertante on tour throughout Vermont and at Carnegie Hall with Pamela Frank, his friend and onetime student.
+In the 2017-2018 Season, Mr. Laredo tours the United States as conductor, soloist and as a member of the award-winning Kalichstein-Laredo-Robinson Trio, celebrating its 40th Anniversary.
+This season, he reprises André Previn’s Double Concerto for Violin and Cello(2016), with his wife, cellist Sharon Robinson, in Vermont.
+Performances of this work, commissioned for the duo, have received raves with Cincinnati, Kansas City, Austin, Detroit, Pacific and Toronto symphonies, as well as the Deutsche Kammerphilharmonie Bremen and Swedish Chamber Orchestra.
+A new double concerto by Chris Brubeck, premiering in August 2018, is their next collaboration.

 Born in Bolivia, Jaime Laredo resides in Guilford, VT and Cleveland, OH, with his wife, cellist Sharon Robinson.